80 Comments

 Expand full comment

-Essentialy that you are tight, except WW2 and minor neonazis
+Essentialy that you are right, except WW2 and minor neonazis

 Expand full comment